BenitaTal/ToParkMe/README.md

 2.The phone has a reflections of the apps in the background all the time (you can notice from the videos).

+3.I kept my callBack class and function, but it does not work in my phone, i had the same problem at HW2 with the game and the sensor.